IBM/openapi-validator/README.md

 # OpenAPI Validator
-This command line tool lets you validate OpenAPI documents according to their specification, either [2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) or [3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md), as well as [custom IBM-defined best practices](http://watson-developer-cloud.github.io/api-guidelines/swagger-coding-style).
+This command line tool lets you validate OpenAPI documents according to their specification, either [2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) or [3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md), as well as IBM-defined best practices.

 #### Notice
 Support for Node v8 is deprecated.
 Support will be officially dropped when it reaches end of life (31 December 2019) or when v1.0 of this package is released, whichever happens first.